 Fees to board members elected by the general meeting are resolved by the annual general meeting.
-At the annual general meeting held on 23 November 2018, it was resolved that fees of SEK 400,000 were to be paid to the chairman and that fees of SEK 200,000 was to be paid to each of the other board members who are not employed by the company.
-In addition, it was resolved that fees of SEK 50,000 should be paid to the chairman of the audit committee and that fees of SEK 25,000 should be paid to each other member of the audit committee.
+At the annual general meeting held on 14 November 2019, it was resolved in accordance with the proposal from the Nomination Committee that board remuneration for the period until the annual general meeting 2020 (i.e. a 6 month period) shall be paid with SEK 200,000 to the chairman of the board and with SEK 100,000 to each of the other board members who are not employed by the company.
+The meeting further resolved in accordance with the proposal from the Nomination Committee that remuneration for committee work shall be paid with SEK 50,000 to the chairman of the Audit Committee, and with SEK 12,500 to each of the other members of the Audit Committee.
+The meeting resolved in accordance with the proposal from the Nomination